Louisville vs. Texas College Basketball Predictions & Picks - November 19

 Louisville Performance Insights

-- Last year, Louisville was 19th-worst in the country on offense (63.9 points scored per game) and 324th defensively (75.8 points conceded).
+- On offense, Louisville was the 19th-worst team in the country (63.9 points per game) last year.
+On defense, it was 324th (75.8 points conceded per game).

-- On the boards, the Cardinals were 288th in college basketball in rebounds (29.8 per game) last season.
-They were 164th in rebounds conceded (30.9 per game).
+- With 29.8 rebounds per game and 30.9 rebounds allowed, the Cardinals were 288th and 164th in the country, respectively, last season.

-- Last season, Louisville was -2-worst in the country in assists at 9.3 per game.
+- At 9.3 assists per game, Louisville was -2-worst in the country last season.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.